appcessorize/save-the-vibe/README.md

 ## Why We Made It

 Coding is changing.
 AI tools are bringing more people to code every day.
 Vibe coding is great -more and more people can solve problems and be creative.
-These new tools make mistakes.
+However these new tools can make mistakes.
 If you're not familiar with the intracies of git this can ruin your work,

-Git and GitHub are great but are quite intimidating.
+Git and GitHub are great but an be intimidating.

-Save the vibe abstracts away the terminal and typijng in commands in favor of a metaphor everyone knows
+Save the vibe abstracts away the terminal and typing in commands in favor of a metaphor everyone knows

 ## The Save Game Screen